How to deal with angry customers: 4 conflict resolution tips

 • Maintain eye contact.
 Not a stare-down, but eye contact is an important part of effective communication.

 • Don’t interrupt.
 Let the customer say their piece about why they’re unhappy.
 Sometimes when they’ve vented their frustration, it gives them a chance to cool down.
 Interrupting or talking over them is likely to aggravate them more.
+Simply listening is a way to silently show empathy.

 • Ask questions to understand.
 Wait until the customer has paused and ask for clarification.
+Asking thoughtful follow-up questions is validating and shows that you’re really concerned about your customer’s needs.

-3. Respond professionally
+3. Respond professionally for effective conflict resolution

-This is your business.
-You don’t have to let anybody walk all over you.
 If you’ve stayed calm, practiced active listening and responded professionally and you’re still not close to a resolution, it’s time to end the conversation.

 Politely but firmly say you have disagreeing viewpoints and you can no longer go further with the conversation.
 Advise them of your policies and suggest they take complaints to an industry regulatory board or authority.

 If you’re on the phone, hang up.
-In person, ask the customer to leave the premises.
+In person, ask the angry customer to leave the premises.
 You have a right to refuse service to rude customers.

 How NEXT can help protect you and your business from angry customers